 The Marchman Act

 In the state of Florida, the Hal.
-S. Marchman Alcohol and Other Drug Services Act of 1993, also known as the Marchman Act, is a legal way of emergency help for individuals who are deemed unable to function, are a harm to to themselves or others, or have exhibited a complete lack of self control around drugs and alcohol.
-The act provides the chance for the person to receive an immediate substance abuse evaluation and treatment if necessary.
-This act in no way centers around throwing the individual away in a psych ward, but was made to be combined with an all encompasing treatment plan and work with professionals to support the long-term framework of a healthy recovery through court-ordered motivation.
-For many families all across Florida, when every single other has proved to be unsuccessful, a Marchman Act is usually the first stop on the long road to recovery for their loved one.
+S. Marchman Alcohol and Other Drug Services Act of 1993, also known as the Marchman Act, is a legal method of emergency assistance for people who are deemed unable to function, are a harm to to themselves or others, or have exhibited a complete lack of self control around drugs and alcohol.
+The act allows for the opportunity for the person to receive an immediate substance abuse evaluation and treatment if necessary.
+This act doesn't center on throwing the individual away in a psych ward, but was created to be combined with an extensive treatment plan and work with professionals to support the long-term framework of a healthy recovery through court-ordered motivation.
+For a lot of families all across Florida, when all other has proved to be unsuccessful, a Marchman Act is usually the first stop on the long road to recovery for their loved one.

 The Process of the Marchman Act in Cheval, FL